SaschaZeGerman/loginbuddy/README.md

 # Other Resources

-The latest docker images are always available at [docker hub](https://hub.docker.com/r/saschazegerman/loginbuddy/).
+The latest docker images are always available at [docker hub](https://hub.docker.com/search?q=loginbuddy&type=image).

-To get a better idea how it works I have published a few videos about Loginbuddy on youtube: [Loginbuddy playlist](https://www.youtube.com/playlist?list=PLcX_9uDXp_CR5vXTT8lxI94x7Esl8O78E)
+To get a better idea how it works I have published a few videos about Loginbuddy on YouTube: [Loginbuddy playlist](https://www.youtube.com/playlist?list=PLcX_9uDXp_CR5vXTT8lxI94x7Esl8O78E)

 # WIKI